Internet shopping, online purchases, e-commerce and express package door-to-door delivery service concept

 • If purchasing an item from a retailer with a physical location near your home, consider shipping it there instead.
 Retailers will require proof of purchase or identification before releasing packages they have received.

-• Some online retailers offer delivery to a pickup location within another store that has a physical location near you.
+• Some online retailers offer delivery to a pickup location or delivery locker within another store that has a physical location near you.
 Check your delivery options when ordering.

 • If porch pirates are often in your area, consider renting a post office box to receive package deliveries; the cost may outweigh the headaches.